Green Network Energy: Contact Number, Address & Email

-Has Green Network Energy gone bust?
-On 27 January 2021, Green Network Energy announced it was set to cease trading.
-Energy regulator Ofgem will now appoint a new supplier to take on its customers.
-Under Ofgem’s safety net, you will continue to receive your gas and electricity supply and any outstanding credit balances will be protected.
-Once a new energy provider has been appointed, customers can shop around for a better deal and switch supplier by calling Selectra on 020 3936 0059 or get a free callback now.
+Green Network Energy has closed On 27 January 2021, Green Network Energy announced it was set to cease trading.
+Energy regulator Ofgem has appointed a EDF Energy to take on its customers.
+Under Ofgem regulation, you will continue to receive your gas and electricity supply and any outstanding credit balances will be protected.

 Green Network Energy contact number for existing customers

 When it comes to getting a speedy response from your energy provider, your best bet is giving its customer service line a call.
 Although based in London, as a company with Roman roots, Green Network Energy’s team is bilingual and handles enquiries in both English and Italian.

-If you’re looking to speak to someone about an existing account with Green Network Energy, you should use the number 0800 520 0202 throughout the week from 8am to 6.30pm and Saturdays from 9am until 1pm.
+If you’re looking to speak to someone about an existing account with Green Network Energy, you should contact the new supplier, EDF Energy on 0333 200 5100 throughout the week from 8am to 6pm and Saturdays from 8am until 2pm.
 Lines are closed on Sundays and bank holidays.

 Green Network Energy complaints contact number

-If you’re experiencing billing issues, feel you’re paying too much for your energy supply or just need to get something off your chest, you can contact its customer care team on 0800 520 0202 weekdays from 8am to 6.30pm and Saturdays between 9am and 1pm.
+If you’re experiencing issues which require initiating a formal complain, or just need to get something off your chest, you can contact EDF Energy’s customer care team on 0333 200 5101 weekdays from 8am to 6pm and Saturdays between 8am and 2pm.
 You should be given a reference number to keep track of your complaint.

 If you can’t call during these hours or cannot come to a solution this way, there are also a couple of other options you can try.